 If you ever find yourself at a Staypineapple hotel, we guarantee you will say ‘aww’ and ‘cute’ a lot upon stepping into your room, due to the novelty pineapple theme — from the duvet to the green accent wall in the bathroom, from the charging station to the coffee mugs.

 The rooms are extremely clean and the housekeeping staff does a fantastic job while simultaneously replenishing all supplies.
 This would include refilling the bath & body gel, shampoo, and conditioner dispensers that hang in the shower.
 This is definitely a unique and welcomed idea for sustainability, especially as it takes the place of individually packaged toiletries found in a series of plastic mini bottles, many of which end up in the garbage, unfortunately.

 We had the pleasure of staying in a Deluxe Double Queen Room.
-When looking to the left upon entrance, guests will find a standard size bathroom with a tub/shower, single sink, and a well-lit mirror.
-To the right, in the hallway, there is a full-length mirror and a decent size closet equipped with an iron, ironing board, large umbrella, two robes, a hairdryer, a safe, and an extra set of bed sheets.
+When looking to the left upon entrance, guests will find a standard-size bathroom with a tub/shower, a single sink, and a well-lit mirror.
+To the right, in the hallway, there is a full-length mirror and a decent size closet equipped with an iron, ironing board, a large umbrella, two robes, a hairdryer, a safe, and an extra set of bed sheets.

 Continuing on the right there is a brown leather bench and then a flat-screen TV with a unit of drawers on the right and a door that opens to a mini bar fridge on the left.
 On the opposite side of the room, there are two beds with a desk in the middle.